Hurricane Irma Recovery

 Many of Monroe County’s employees from all departments have worked tirelessly to restore government services to its people.

 Gov. Rick Scott the Keys’ own State Rep. Holly Raschein and other federal, state and local representatives and agency directors came to the Emergency Operations Center in Marathon to pledge their help and available resources.

 Almost nobody would have thought that less than two weeks after Hurricane Irma struck the Keys with such intensity that a cruise ship would be sailing into Key West with nearly 900 passengers aboard.

-The Keys is officially opening to visitors on Oct.
+The Keys officially opened to visitors on Oct.
 1. Tourism is our number one economic engine and our businesses need the customers and our workforce needs to get their livelihoods back.